NEITHER FISH NOR FOWL

 But the Supreme Court “balk[ed] at using Burr to provide a governmental entity excluded from the FTCA with a replica of that statute’s discretionary function exception.”
 The Court explained that because “[t]he law … places the TVA in the same position as a private corporation supplying electricity,” “a suit challenging a commercial act will not ‘grave[ly]’—or, indeed, at all—interfere with the ‘governmental functions Burr cared about protecting.’”

 However, as the court noted, “the TVA is something of a hybrid, combining traditionally governmental functions with typically commercial ones.”
 The TVA engages in governmental activities such as exercising eminent domain to take private property for TVA use and running its own band of law enforcement agents.
 The Court said that if TVA’s activities are “commercial—the kind of thing any power company might do – the TVA cannot invoke sovereign immunity.”
-But even if the conduct is governmental, it must be clearly show” that granting TVA immunity from private lawsuit is needed to prevent a “grave interference” with a governmental function.
+But even if the conduct is governmental, it must be clearly shown” that granting TVA immunity from private lawsuit is needed to prevent a “grave interference” with a governmental function.

 Because the district court bypassed the “grave interference test,” the court sent the case back for reconsideration in light of this analytical framework.

-The Court rejected the government’s claim that constitutional separation-of-powers principles prevents courts from reviewing a government entity’s discretionary choices.
+The Court rejected the government’s claim that constitutional separation-of-powers principles prevent courts from reviewing a government entity’s discretionary choices.
 The Justices rejected the separation-of-powers argument as applied to the commercial activity engaged like the construction undertaken by the TVA in this case.
 Beyond that, the Court ruled that Congress by statute waiver may strip a government entity of immunity.
 “The right governmental actor (Congress) is making a decision within its bailiwick (to waive immunity) that authorizes an appropriate body (a court) to render a legal judgment.”

 The ruling should blunt government defenses of policy immunity for entities that “operate in the marketplace as private companies do” and thus should be “as liable as they are for choices and judgments.”